Data Centers in Iowa

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers are strategically located to support the state's primary industries, including finance, insurance, manufacturing, and biotechnology in cities like Des Moines and Cedar Rapids.
-This proximity allows for low-latency support for local enterprise operations.
+Proximity To Key Business Districts: Data centers in Iowa are strategically located to serve the financial services, insurance, and advanced manufacturing industries centered in cities like Des Moines and Cedar Rapids.
+This proximity provides low-latency connectivity for local and regional business operations.

 Natural Disaster Risk